If You Do Nothing Else This Summer, Please Introduce Your Young Reader To The Redoubtable Grandma Dowdel…Via the Inspiring Reads of Richard Peck.

 When children’s interest level rises, their seemingly dictated reading grade level also somehow rises to the challenge, and it is in that continuing challenge to the quality of WHAT they are reading, that will spur them on to be better readers.

 And so, I urge you to introduce your young readers this year, and soon, to Grandma Dowdel via Richard Peck, and the rich legacy of the love of literature that he has left to help the coming generations of children to grow and thrive on the feasts of fiction he created.

 As the generations today live apart, generally, the wealth of wisdom that older generations possess and model, is lost in the everyday living of life, by young ones.

 This was not so a mere generation or more ago, as both my husband and myself benefited from this interaction.
-In my case, a grandparent lived with us, and in my husband’s case, his two aunts shared a brownstone in Brooklyn with his mom, dad and brother.
+In my case, a grandparent lived with us for a time, and in my husband’s case, his two aunts shared a brownstone in Brooklyn with his mom, dad and brother.